tim-hardcastle/Pipefish/README.md

 BAR →
 ```

-## File access

-You can issue the instructions `save as <filename>`, `save`, and `open <filename>` to the service, which will then save all its data to / load all its data from the given file.

-The language itself has been given a little file-handling capacity with the `file` type. `file <filename>` creates a file object, which has a field `contents` which contains the file as a list of strings.

-This is pretty much a stopgap to let me write test programs, I haven’t put much thought into it and it will be deprecated shortly in favor of a standard syntax for IO.

 ## Service variables

 As the name suggests, these are settable variables that change the state of the service.
 For example `$view`, which can be set to `"plain"` or `"charm"`, determines how things are output: if `"charm"` is selected output will be in the form of Charm literals.